nico989/dncs-lab/README.md

 ## VLANs

 Previously I introduced my choice to use tagged VLANs to separate logically host-a and host-b on two different subnets.
 The two hosts are connected each other by switch, so I had to configure the switch for VLANs.
-Then I had to assign two different tag to the two different interfaces that are connected to host-a and host-b.
+Then I had to assign two different tags to the two different interfaces that are connected to host-a and host-b.
 The switch's interface enp0s9 has tag=9, instead interface epn0s10 has tag=10.
 Then last interface enp0s8 is connected to router and it will be a trunk port.
-At the end I configured router's interface enp0s8, that is connected to switch, like two different logical interface and for this in the previous IP address table there are two interface (enp0s8.9 and enp0s9.10) with two different IP addresses.
+At the end I configured router's interface enp0s8, that is connected to switch, like two different logical interfaces and for this in the previous IP addresses table there are two interface (enp0s8.9 and enp0s9.10) with two different IP addresses.
 Intuitively enpos8.9 belongs to VLAN tag=9 and enp0s9.10 belongs to VLAN tag=10.

 | VLAN TAG | Switch Interface | Router Interface | Subnet |
 | :---: |  :---: | :---: | :---: | :---: |